Azure-Samples/MipSDK-File-Razor-Sample/README.md

+---
+page_type: sample
+languages:
+- csharp
+products:
+- azure
+description: "See the ease of integrating the MIP SDK with custom applications, as well as the experience in a line-of-business/SaaS application."
+urlFragment: Mip-FileSdk-Razor-Sample
+---

 # MIP SDK Razor Sample

 This ASP.NET Core Razor application demonstrates using MIP SDK to label files on download, restrict upload based on label, and set policies around upload/download.